react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## UI Plugins

-The Cosmos UI can be extended using the [UI Plugin API](../plugins/ui-plugins.md).
+The Cosmos UI can be extended using [UI Plugins](../plugins/ui-plugins.md).

 ---